DanielEduardoBarba/chess-client-react-jsx/README.md

-Online chess app, that communicates with a built api server and database found [HERE](https://github.com/DanielEduardoBarba/chess-api-express-firestoreDB)
+This is an online chess app that communicates with a built api server and database found [HERE](https://github.com/DanielEduardoBarba/chess-api-express-firestoreDB)

 ![](./src/assets/Online-Chess.png)